COVERED SERVICES AND RELATED PROGRAM REQUIREMENTS

-The Health Plan Integrated Care Managers, together with providers, identify pregnant women who are at risk for adverse pregnancy outcomes.
-The Health Plan assists providers in managing the care of at risk pregnant Members due to medical conditions, social determinants, severe mental illness or non-compliant behaviors.
+The Health Plan Integrated Care Managers, together with providers, identify pregnant members who are at risk for adverse pregnancy outcomes.
+The Health Plan assists providers in managing the care of at-risk pregnant Members due to medical conditions, social determinants, severe mental illness, or non-compliant behaviors.
 The Health Plan evaluates At Risk Members for ongoing follow up during their pregnancy.
 The AzCH-CCP Maternal Child Health Care Management Team can be reached by calling Customer Service at 1-866-796-0542 (TTY/TDD: 711); by faxing 1-844-816-6047; or by emailing AzCHChildClinicalServices@azcompletehealth.com.

-The Health Plan’s perinatal care management provides comprehensive care management services to high risk pregnant Members, for the purpose of improving maternal and fetal birth outcomes.
-The perinatal care management team consists of a social worker, care management associates, and professional registered nurses skilled in working with the unique needs of high risk pregnant women.
-Perinatal Integrated Care Managers take a collaborative approach in working with Behavioral Health Home Health Care Coordinators and PCPs and OB/GYNs to engage high risk pregnant Members throughout their pregnancy and post-partum period.
-Members who present with high risk perinatal conditions should be referred to perinatal care management.
+The Health Plan’s Maternal Child Health Team provides comprehensive care management services to high-risk pregnant Members, for the purpose of improving maternal and fetal birth outcomes.
+The perinatal care management team consists of a social worker, care management associates, and professional registered nurses skilled in working with the unique needs of high-risk pregnant members.
+The Maternal Child Health Team take a collaborative approach in working with outpatient behavioral health providers, PCPs and OB/GYNs to engage high risk pregnant Members throughout their pregnancy and postpartum period.
+Members who present with high-risk perinatal conditions should be referred to the Health Plan care management team.
 These conditions include:

 - A history of preterm labor before 37 weeks of gestation;

 - Placenta previa, abruption or accreta;

 - Multiple gestation;